joannathom/Favorite-Vacation-Locations/README.md

 * `pip freeze > requirements.txt`
 * `pip install -r requirements.txt`

+Use these steps to save changes to the github repository:
+* git add <file>
+* git commit -m '<file>'
+* git push
+* refresh repository to view changes online

 Then to explore and analyze the data you will need to install these libraries listed in requirement.txt these below:
 * import pandas as pd
 * import numpy as np